 Plumbing Cold Weather Preparation

 - Consider installing specific products made to insulate water pipes like a “pipe sleeve” or installing UL-listed “heat tape,” “heat cable,” or similar materials on exposed water pipes.
-Newspapers can provide some degree of insulation and protection to exposed pipes – even ¼” of newspaper can provide significant protection in areas that usually do not have frequent or prolonged temperatures below freezing.
+In addition, newspapers can provide some degree of insulation and protection to exposed pipes – even ¼” of newspaper can provide significant protection in areas that usually do not have frequent or prolonged temperatures below freezing.

 - Keep garage doors closed if there are water supply lines in the garage.

-- Open kitchen and bathroom cabinet doors to allow warmer air to circulate the plumbing.
-Be sure to move any harmful cleaners and household chemicals up out of the reach of children.
+- Open kitchen and bathroom cabinet doors to allow warmer air to circulate through the plumbing.
+Also, be sure to move any harmful cleaners and household chemicals up out of the reach of children.

 Sometimes Things Happen

-Unfortunately, even if you follow the previously mentioned preparation steps to the letter, pipes can still end up freezing and homes can still end up damaged when it gets cold.
+Unfortunately, even if you follow the previously mentioned preparation steps to the letter, pipes can still end up freezing, and homes can still end up damaged when it gets cold.
 But don’t fret!
-Even if you do experience cold weather-related home damage, you can always contact the professionals here at Brothers Plumbing Heating Electric for fast and reliable assistance!
+Even if you experience cold weather-related home damage, you can always contact the Brothers Plumbing Heating Electric professionals for fast and reliable assistance!